 If it’s a blend of spices, go with the amounts below.
 If it’s pure chili pepper, I would cut the amount by at least 60% (down to about 2 tsp) or more, if you don’t like it spicy.

 I also include cayenne pepper in this recipe.
 This is completely optional and you can add it to your taste.
-I’m a bit of a wimp when it comes to spicy food so I don’t use this, but my husband will add some to his portion.
+I’m a wimp when it comes to spicy food so I don’t use this, but my husband will add some to his portion.

 Making Gluten Free Chili